jmuhlenberg/the_love_connection/present.md

 ## after the hard refresh jim will interject here...
 If you look at the screen now you'll see it allows for the option of a new user or an existing user.
 After he puts in the new id the idea of a new user is suspended and only the existing user's information is displayed.
-This was done through the use of a ternary operator. refers to line XXX in app.js
+This was done through the use of a ternary operator. refers to line 345 in app.js

 ## back to Daniel